Introduction to Enterprise Library

 |The latest Enterprise Library information can be found at the Enterprise Library site.|

-Enterprise Library 4.1 — October 2008 is a new release of the Microsoft patterns & practices Enterprise Library.
+Enterprise Library 4.0 – May 2008 is a new release of the Microsoft patterns & practices Enterprise Library.
 Enterprise Library consists of a collection of application blocks and a set of core features such as object generation and configuration mechanisms.
 All of these are reusable software components designed to assist developers with common enterprise development challenges.
-This release of the Enterprise Library provides support for a variety of new features and enhancements.
+This release of the Enterprise Library includes one new application block, the Unity Application Block, which implements a framework that provides object generation and dependency injection capabilities, plus other new features and enhancements.

 Application blocks help address the common problems that developers face from one project to the next.
 Their design encapsulates the Microsoft recommended best practices for .NET applications; developers can add them to .NET applications quickly and easily.
 For example, the Data Access Application Block provides access to the most frequently used features of ADO.NET, exposing them through easily used classes.
 In some cases, application blocks also add related functionality not directly supported by the underlying class libraries.